ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

 ```

 ## Backwards Compatibility

+The ERC standard remains backwards compliant for previous versions for cases that only do the changes in the requirements structure.

-An update is needed to amend the KYC modifier in case of updation either in the logic of verifier or in the SBT certificate  contract based on the nature of updation.
+In case of the changes in the function logic, developers can use proxy contract patterns like [eip-1967](./eip-1967.md) which will route the validation condition based on the version of the contract.
 ## Test Cases

-Test-case for the minimal reference implementation is [here](../assets/eip-zkID/contracts/test.sol).
-Use the Truffle box to compile and test the contracts.
+Test-case for the minimal reference implementation is [here](../assets/eip-zkID/contracts/test.sol) for using transaction verification regarding whether the users hold the tokens ort not.
+Use the remix to compile and test the contracts.

 ## Reference Implementation
 The interface standard is divided into two separated implementations.